Palliative Care Education

 Video Based Educational Modules

-In the past few years, PECRA has been developing a multi-media educational curriculum using video clips from actual palliative care encounters between our Ugandan team of experts and Ugandan patients in order to educate local healthcare workers in several principles of palliative care.
-Working closely with the documentary filmmaker Lucy Bruell, PECRA created several video-based modules that can be used in educational settings such as medical schools, nursing schools, and hospitals.
+In the past few years, PCERA has been developing a multi-media educational curriculum using video clips from actual palliative care encounters between our Ugandan team of experts and Ugandan patients in order to educate local healthcare workers in several principles of palliative care.
+Working closely with the documentary filmmaker Lucy Bruell, PCERA created several video-based modules that can be used in educational settings such as medical schools, nursing schools, and hospitals.
 Work is ongoing to include more topics to be covered by the curriculum.
 In order to disseminate this educational program, we have partnered with Pan African and Ugandan palliative care organizations such as The African Palliative Care Association and Hospice Africa Uganda that have the infrastructure to reach as many nurses and doctors on as broad a scale as possible.
 These modules have been presented at international palliative care conferences and have been met with great success.

 Patient Education Videos